-RICK BECKNER is co-leader of the Telecom and Internet Competition practice, which was recently named a “Telecommunications Group of the Year” by Law360.
+RICK BECKNER is co-leader of the Telecom and Internet Competition practice, which was named a “Telecommunications Group of the Year” by Law360 in 2019.
 A former Deputy Assistant Attorney General at the U.S. Department of Justice, Rick represents companies in regulated industries in a range of complex litigation and appellate matters before federal agencies, federal district courts, courts of appeals and the United States Supreme Court.
 He also has experience handling competition-related administrative and merger proceedings before federal agencies, including the Federal Communications Commission, the Federal Energy Regulatory Commission and the Department of Justice.

 Rick’s representative appellate matters include:

 - HollyFrontier Cheyenne Refining, LLC, et al. v.
 Renewable Fuels Association et al. 141 S. Ct.
 2172 (2021).
 Successfully represented HollyFrontier Cheyenne Refining before the Supreme Court in high-profile case involving the requirements of the Renewable Fuel Standards.
 The Supreme Court reversed the Tenth Circuit’s decision vacating the small refinery exemptions that had been granted to Holly Frontier.

 - Represented the National Council For Adoption (NCFA) in a pro bono victory in the U.S. Court of Appeals for the D.C.
 Circuit.
 Reversing the district court, the D.C.
 Circuit unanimously found that NCFA had associational standing and vacated the State Department “guidance” that prohibited adoption practices commonly used to advocate for hard-to-adopt children.